Overview of .NET Compiler Platform code analyzers

 .NET Compiler Platform ("Roslyn") analyzers analyze your code for style, quality and maintainability, design, and other issues.
 Visual Studio includes a built-in set of analyzers that analyze your C# or Visual Basic code as you type.
 You configure preferences for these built-in analyzers on the text editor Options page or in an .editorconfig file.
 You can install additional analyzers as a Visual Studio extension or a NuGet package.

 If rule violations are found by an analyzer, they are reported in the code editor (as a squiggle under the offending code) and in the Error List window.

 Many analyzer rules, or diagnostics, have one or more associated code fixes that you can apply to correct the problem.
 The analyzer diagnostics that are built into Visual Studio each have an associated code fix.
 Code fixes are shown in the light bulb icon menu along with other types of Quick Actions.
 For information about these code fixes, see Common Quick Actions.

-.NET Compiler Platform ("Roslyn") analyzers will eventually replace static code analysis for managed code.
-Many of the static code analysis rules have already been rewritten as Roslyn analyzer diagnostics.
+.NET Compiler Platform ("Roslyn") code analysis will eventually replace legacy analysis for managed code.
+Many of the legacy analysis rules have already been rewritten as .NET Compiler Platform-based code analyzers.

-Like static code analysis rule violations, Roslyn analyzer violations appear in Error List.
-In addition, Roslyn analyzer violations also show up in the code editor as squiggles under the offending code.
+Like legacy analysis rule violations, .NET Compiler Platform-based code analysis violations appear in the Error List window in Visual Studio.
+In addition, .NET Compiler Platform-based code analysis violations also show up in the code editor as squiggles under the offending code.
 The color of the squiggle depends on the severity setting of the rule.
 The following screenshot shows three violations—one red, one green, and one gray:

-Roslyn analyzers analyze code at build time, like static code analysis if it's enabled, but also live as you type.
-If you enable full solution analysis, Roslyn analyzers also provide design-time analysis of code files that aren't open in the editor.
+.NET Compiler Platform-based code analyzers analyze code at build time, like legacy analysis if it's enabled, but also live as you type.
+If you enable full solution analysis, code analyzers also provide design-time analysis of code files that aren't open in the editor.

-Build-time errors and warnings from Roslyn analyzers are shown only if the analyzers are installed as a NuGet package.
+Build-time errors and warnings from code analyzers are shown only if the analyzers are installed as a NuGet package.